 Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 Although it doesn’t happen often, Airbnb squatters can be a huge inconvenience.
-More so, they can disrupt business and become costly.
-Plus, after you have successfully removed Airbnb squatters, you might still need to deal with property damage.
-Because of this, it’s best to have a plan in place to avoid these situations from happening in the first place.
+Not only do they disrupt business, but they also become costly if you have to seek legal advice.
+Plus, after you have successfully removed Airbnb squatters, you might still need to deal with property damage—another potential added expense.

-What Is An Airbnb Squatter and How Can I Spot Them?
+What Is an Airbnb Squatter and How Can I Spot Them?

 In short, an Airbnb squatter is a guest who fails to check out after their checkout date.
-In other words, they do not vacate the property when they’re supposed to.
-As a matter of fact, many of them are sophisticated scam artists who know how to use the laws to their advantage and knowingly and willingly overstay their welcome without the permission of the host or property owners.
+In other words, they do not vacate the property when they’re supposed to leave and knowingly and willingly overstay their welcome without the permission of the host or property owners.

-Here are three of the most common signs that could indicate an Airbnb guest has plans to squat at your vacant rental property:
+Here are three of the most common warning signs that could indicate an Airbnb guest has plans to squat at your vacant rental property:

 They have a questionable guest profile